jim-easterbrook/Photini/src/doc/other/installation.rst

 These should both be installed with your system's package manager, as they depend on C libraries that cannot be installed with pip.

 You may still find that Photini can't read image data from video files.
-Running it from the command line may show why.
+Running it from the command line (see troubleshooting_) may show why.
 (The OpenCV library writes messages to the console rather than raise a Python exception.)

 .. _installation-importer: